-Many veterans don’t want to file a VA disability claim when the leave the military.
-There are many misconceptions about what it means to file for VA disability compensation, what happens when the VA reviews your claim, and how it will affect veterans going forward.
+Many veterans don’t want to file a VA disability claim when they leave the military.
+There are many misconceptions about filing for VA disability compensation, what happens when the VA reviews your claim, and how it will affect veterans going forward.

-In this article we will discuss some myths surrounding VA benefits claims, and some of the reasons it’s a good idea to file a VA disability claim when you leave the military.
+In this article, we will discuss some myths surrounding VA benefits claims and why it’s a good idea to file a VA disability claim when you leave the military.

 VA Disability Claim Myths